kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 ###### How can someone using this feature know that it is working for their instance?

-If the runtime doesn't support user namespaces an error is returned by the kubelet.
+If the runtime doesn't support user namespaces an error is returned by the kubelet and the pod cannot be created.

 There are step-by-step examples in the Kubernetes documentation too: https://kubernetes.io/docs/tasks/configure-pod-container/user-namespaces/